-Connie Voisine is the author of the forthcoming (fall 2015) book of poems, Calle Florista, from University of Chicago Press.
-Her previous book, Rare High Meadow of Which I Might Dream, also published by University of Chicago Press, was a finalist for the Los Angeles Times Book Award.
+Connie Voisine is the author of the new book of poems, The Bower, a book-length poem about her family's time in Belfast, Northern Ireland.
+Her previous books, Calle Florista, and Rare High Meadow of Which I Might Dream are also published by University of Chicago Press.
+Rare High Meadow was a finalist for the Los Angeles Times Book Award.
 Her first book, Cathedral of the North, won the Associated Writing Program’s Award in Poetry.
-She has poems published in The Georgia Review, Ploughshares, Poetry Magazine, Black Warrior Review, The Threepenny Review, and elsewhere.
+She has poems published in The New Yorker, Poetry Magazine, and elsewhere.
 Her work was featured at The Lab at Belmar, a museum show pairing prehistoric stone tools with poems.
-Educated at Yale University, University of California at Irvine, and University of Utah, Voisine teaches in the creative writing program at New Mexico State University and also coordinates La Sociedad para las Artes, its outreach organization.
-A past fellow at Breadloaf, she is returning to Belfast, Northern Ireland for a sabbatical, where she was a Fulbright Fellow in the School of English at Queen’s University in 2012.
+Educated at Yale University, University of California at Irvine, and University of Utah, Voisine teaches in the creative writing program at New Mexico State University and lives in New Mexico and Chicago.
+Voisine was a Fulbright Fellow in the School of English at Queen’s University in 2012.

 Contact Connie at firstname.lastname@example.org